Abraham2580/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# this is a code for variables, if, else, while
+# this is a code for variables, if, else, while.